Open Accessibility Menu

 Tom Chau

 Whether your ultimate career goal is primary care, hospital, or subspecialty medicine, a solid grounding in outpatient medicine will make you a great doctor to your patients.
 With increasing scrutiny of readmissions, successful hospitalists of the future will need to understand what it takes for patients to thrive in the community.
-Every medicine subspecialist from pulmonologists to nephrologists to cardiologists spends substantial time in clinic and the skills of a facile outpatient medicine doctor translate to every subspecialty.
+Every medicine subspecialist from pulmonologists to nephrologists to cardiologists spends substantial time in clinic and the skills of a facile outpatient doctor will be useful across subspecialties.

-The residency clinic at Providence St Vincent is a well-functioning clinic that serves the entire spectrum of our surrounding community: from Central American/Russian/Korean/Middle East immigrants, to the sub/urban poor, to nursing home/memory care residents, to people with jobs at Nike/Intel.
-The atmosphere of the clinic is one of collaboration and rapport between residents, attendings, and staff with residents and staff sharing their creations in nearly monthly potlucks prior to the pandemic.
+The residency clinic at Providence St Vincent is a well-functioning clinic that serves the entire spectrum of our surrounding community: from Central American/Russian/Korean/Middle Eastern immigrants, to the sub/urban poor, to nursing home/memory care residents, to people with jobs at Nike/Intel.
+The atmosphere of the clinic is one of collaboration and rapport between residents, attendings, and staff.
 More importantly, the intentionally longitudinal structure of the clinic fosters deep, meaningful relationships between residents and their patients.
-Every May and June for the 13 years that I have taught at Providence St Vincent (and even during CoVID-19), I have seen patients make appointments with their graduating third-year...just to say good-bye.
+Every spring for the 14 years that I have taught at Providence St Vincent (and even during CoVID-19), we have patients making appointments with their graduating third-year...just to say good-bye.

 In this spirit, it was natural that the Providence St Vincent Internal Medicine Residency Clinic was selected as one of the first medical homes in Medicare’s primary care innovation projects.